starkosmos/TagPerf/README.md

 a demo with repository `vivado-risc-v`.
 The demo is based on a medium BOOM processor and board Genesys 2.

+## Repository Structure

+The sub-directories include:
+* `patch`: patches on repository `vivado-risc-v` and its submodules, including:
+    * `boom.patch`, `rocket.patch` and `vhdl.patch`: patches on
+        hardware, which includes BOOM core, Rocket Chip and VHDL wrapper accordingly to extract ports from internal event signals.
+    * `linux.patch`: patches on Linux source code to export process information.
+    * `perf.patch`: (optional) patches on device tree and SBI callback functions to support Linux Perf tool.
+* `src`: source code of TagPerf, as a standalone module.
+* `vivado-risc-v`: submodule of demo based on.

 ## Usage

 To apply the performance monitor on BOOM processor, first